michaelsbradleyjr/vps-setup/README.md

     Now using node v0.5.1
     ...

+NVM installs [npm](http://npmjs.org/), a node.js package manager, along with node.js itself.

-I can check the install location of the node and npm executables with:
+I can check the install locations of node.js and npm with:

     $ which node && which npm